rafalgardulski/SML5202-2020-FINAL-RAFAL/page4.md

 <h1>Listening Comprehention</h1>

-<p><b>This section will help you to learn the pronounciation of words.
-It will be especially useful for you if you are an audio learner, but not only!</b></p>
+<p>This section will help you to learn the pronounciation of words.
+It will be especially useful for you if you are an audio learner, but not only!</p>

 <br>